Google Home app can now control your Xbox

 There’s also a mute/unmute option alongside a “record game clip” button.

 You’ll need to refresh your devices if your Xbox appears in the Google Home app.
-Although, you’ll need to update your Xbox to OS version 10.0.22621.3446 (xb_flt_2302ni.230208-1530).
+Although, you’ll need to update your Xbox to OS ‘version 10.0.22621.3446’ (xb_flt_2302ni.230208-1530).